0xPolygonID/tutorials/mkdocs/docs/issuer/platform-api/flow-tutorial/happy-path.md

 ## 5. Refresh the Token

-The next step is to Refresh the Bearer Token in order to add to it the updated information regarding the newly created Issuer such as the Issuer `id`.
+The next step is to Refresh the Bearer Token in order to add to it the updated information regarding the newly created Issuer such as its `id`.
 This action is performed via the [Refresh Token](../onboarding-orgs/apis.md#refresh-token) Endpoint.
 The last valid `Bearer Token` (the one generated in step 3) needs to be passed inside the Authorization Request Header.

 ```
 curl --location --request POST 'https://api-staging.polygonid.com/v1/orgs/account-management/refresh-token' \